The General settings page presents an overview of your app project with the following details:

 4 Managing App Users

-Click Manage App Users to manage App Users, who are end-users who can access the deployed app on specific environments to use it, test it, and provide feedback.
+Click Manage App Users to manage and invite App Users, who are end-users who can access the deployed app on specific environments to use it, test it, and provide feedback.

 - Mendix Single Sign-On is implemented: